 Allows for more accurate quantification of cumulative long-term and short-term heat exposure in observational studies examining the effects of heat exposure on various short-term and long-term outcomes.

-Allows for development of personalized heat early warning systems to predict heat exposure for any given time period, in any given person adjusted for personal factors.
+Allows for the development of personalised heat early warning systems to predict heat exposure for any given time period in any given person adjusted for personal factors.
 Thresholds would likely vary over time, but would ideally be the same for all individuals, with the heat exposure equation adjusting for differences in individual sensitivity.
 This allows for easy and effective public health communication regarding heat waves, and increasing heat exposure.

 Broad application across disciplines with uses in occupational settings(e.g. miners, farm workers), public health research(observational and intervention studies), and agricultural fields(e.g. dairy cattle).